 5. How did you rise the dough?
 If it is winter, it will be much harder for the yeast to grow.
 I always preheat my oven to 200ºF and then turn the oven off.
 I rise my shaped bread in this nice warm oven.
 (Cover it with plastic wrap so the dough doesn’t dry out.)

-Also, an important thing to note is the yeast you use.
-Always be sure it is gluten free.
-Most yeast is gluten free, but the Red Star “Platinum” is NOT gluten free.
+Additionally, it is worth noting the type of yeast you use.
+Always check that it is gluten free.
+Most yeast is gluten-free, but the Red Star “Platinum” is NOT gluten-free.

-Many ask why their gluten free bread is gummy.
-This can have several different causes, including:
+Many ask why their gluten-free bread is gummy.
+This can have several different causes, and I know having a bread turn out gummy is really frustrating.
+Here are common reasons:

-• There was a high level of liquid ingredients in your recipe.
+• Your recipe had a high level of liquid ingredients.

 • You cut the bread while it was still hot.

-If your gluten free bread is falling apart, you didn’t use a binder in the flour blend.
+If your gluten-free bread is falling apart, it’s likely because you didn’t use a binder in the flour blend.
 Gluten in wheat is the “glue” that holds regular baking together.
-Gluten free flour doesn’t have the same “glue,” so you have to add it.
+Gluten-free flour doesn’t have the same “glue,” so you have to add it.

 Flour on a digital scale.

-If your gluten free bread turned out dense, you didn’t have enough liquid in the dough.
+If your gluten-free bread turned out dense, it’s likely you didn’t use enough liquid to make the dough.
 It is critical to measure your dry ingredients accurately.
 Measure for weight when you can.

 If you don’t have a digital scale, I recommend using either the spoon or the leveling method to measure your flour.

-If your gluten-free bread collapsed during or after baking, you either had too much liquid in the bread dough or over-proofed the yeast.
+If your gluten-free bread collapsed during or after baking, it is likely due to either too much liquid in the bread dough or over-proofing of the yeast.
+This has happened to me a few times, usually early on in testing a new gluten-free bread recipe.

 The front view of an unsliced loaf of gluten free oat bread on a cutting board.